Brno and the beauty of Moravia

 Brno has numerous historical buildings: the monastery of the ecclesiastical orders, the Episcopal Court, the Renaissance palaces of the Lords of Lipé and Kunštát, the Church of St. Jakob (James), the Hausper’s Palace – the seat of the Husa na Provázku (Goose on a string) Theatre.

-The modern 19th century architecture
+The modern 19th century architecture in Brno

 But Brno has also become a major centre of modern architecture.
 Two extraordinary buildings date back to the late nineteenth century, the Klein Palace and the Mahen Theatre.